-In the first step, $1.38 \times 10^{10}$ electrons were generated with the energy distribution shown by the dotted dashed line in Figure 4.2, transported to T1, and created the positrons represented by solid the line.
+In the first step, $1.38 \times 10^{10}$ electrons were generated with the energy distribution shown by the dotted-dashed line in Figure 4.2.
+These electrons were transported to T1 where they produced photons that produced the positron distribution shown by the solid the line in Figure 4.2 by pair-production.
 The dashed line is the electron energy distribution observed by DDNT1.
-The simulation result of $1.38 \times 10^7$ electrons incident on T1 is drawn in Figure 4.2.
+The simulation result using $1.38 \times 10^7$ electrons incident on T1 is drawn in Figure 4.2.
 The incident electrons were detected by the virtual detector DUPT1 and downstream positrons and electrons were detected by DDNT1.
+As shown in Figure 4.2, the electrons pass through T1 loosing approximately 4 MeV while the positrons escape the downstream side of T1 with a mean energy of about 3 MeV.
+The beam line was set to transport positrons with this mean energy as a result of this prediction.